-The Homebrew package manager may be used on Linux and Windows Subsystem for Linux (WSL).
+The Homebrew package manager may be used on Linux and Windows Subsystem for Linux (WSL) 2.
 Homebrew was formerly referred to as Linuxbrew when running on Linux or WSL.
-It can be installed in your home directory, in which case it does not use sudo.
 Homebrew does not use any libraries provided by your host system, except glibc and gcc if they are new enough.
 Homebrew can install its own current versions of glibc and gcc for older distributions of Linux.

-Instructions for a supported install of Homebrew on Linux are on the homepage.
+Instructions for the best, supported install of Homebrew on Linux are on the homepage.

 The installation script installs Homebrew to

-/home/linuxbrew/.linuxbrew allows the use of more binary packages (bottles) than installing in your personal home directory.
+/home/linuxbrew/.linuxbrew allows the use of most binary packages (bottles) which will not work when installing in e.g. your personal home directory.

 /home/linuxbrew/.linuxbrew was chosen so that users without admin access can ask an admin to create a